kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

         service.beta.kubernetes.io/aws-load-balancer-alpn-policy: HTTP2Preferred
         ```

+- <a name="target-node-labels">`service.beta.kubernetes.io/aws-load-balancer-target-node-labels`</a> specifies which nodes to include in the target group registration for `instance` target type.

+    !!!example
+        ```
+        service.beta.kubernetes.io/aws-load-balancer-target-node-labels: label1=value1, label2=value2
+        ```

 ## Resource attributes
-NLB target group attributes can be controlled via the following annotations:
+NLB resource attributes can be controlled via the following annotations:

 - <a name="proxy-protocol-v2">service.beta.kubernetes.io/aws-load-balancer-proxy-protocol</a> specifies whether to enable proxy protocol v2 on the target group.
 Set to '*' to enable proxy protocol v2.
 This annotation takes precedence over the annotation `service.beta.kubernetes.io/aws-load-balancer-target-group-attributes`